MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismcooidrequestcomplete.md

 ## -description

 The
-  <b>NdisMCoOidRequestComplete</b> function returns the final status of an OID requestthat a miniport driver's
+  <b>NdisMCoOidRequestComplete</b> function returns the final status of an OID request that a miniport driver's

   <a href="/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_co_oid_request">MiniportCoOidRequest</a> function
   returned NDIS_STATUS_PENDING for.